-There is a critical factor component of your conscious mind that is responsible for keeping you consistent in your current beliefs and thoughts.
-In order to get past this critical part of the conscious mind, the hypnotherapist uses hypnosis to bypass critical thinking to access your subconscious mind and to focus it to accept new positive information and changes in behavior.
+There is a ‘critical faculty’ component of your conscious mind that acts as a filter of stimuli you receive consciously via your five senses.
+In order to get past this critical and judgmental part of the conscious mind, the hypnotherapist uses hypnosis to bypass critical thinking to access your subconscious mind and to focus it to accept new, positive information and changes in behavior.
 If these new thoughts, ideas and suggestions are allowed to enter your subconscious mind, change and acceptance will occur, and depending upon the condition, within time, you will automatically respond differently or change according to the suggestions.
 When you are in the hypnotic state (altered state of consciousness), you will always be protected and will never accept suggestions that are not in your best interest or that you do not really want.

 The human brain operates within four states of consciousness which actually are levels of electrical activity measured in the form of brainwaves – Beta, Alpha, Theta, and Delta.
 Hypnosis guides your mind from the Beta stage which we are in about 90% of the time and which holds our logic and reasoning, to enter into either the Alpha or Theta state where relaxation is possible and fundamental change takes place.
 In order to understand this better, here is a summary of these levels of consciousness:

 Beta – Normal, awake and alert.
 This is the area of logic and reasoning and registers 14-40 cycles per second.
 It comprises only 12% of our brain’s abilities, stores information or memory, and can result in tension and stress if you remain at this level for long periods of time.
 As you become more stressed, the brain becomes less able to slow down where learning and change can take place.